Agoric/documentation/main/javascript-modifications/ses-guide.md

 use and rely on a lot of third-party code (modules, packages, libraries, user-provided code for extensions and plug-ins, etc.).

-SES is a safe deterministic subset of "strict mode" JavaScript.
+SES is a JavaScript dialect that enforces best practices by removing hazardous features such as global mutable state and the odd lack of encapsulation in sloppy mode.
+It is a safe deterministic subset of "strict mode" JavaScript.
 This means it does not include any IO objects that provide [*ambient authority*](https://en.wikipedia.org/wiki/Ambient_authority).
 SES also removes non-determinism by modifying a few built-in objects.
 It also uses